JGourdeau/mbta_display/README.md

 Currently set for Brookline Village Station in Brookline, MA.

-Was developed as a quick solution to an issue and is not perfect.
+Was developed as a quick solution to an issue and is not perfect (nor pretty).

 ~~~
 --------------------------